theicechol/metamoles-wiki/Literature-Review.md

 **Pertussi, D., Moura, M., Jeffryes, J., Prabhu, S., Walters Biggs, B., Tyo, K.E.
 Predicting novel substrates for enzymes with minimal experimental effort with active learning. *Metabolic Engineering* (2017), 44, 171-181.**
 > The authors developed an algorithm (SimAL) that utilizes cheminformatics in a support vector machine learning approach to predict an enzyme's promiscuity with 33% less experimental observations.
 The intended purpose of this characterization of promiscuity is to determine the most informative substrates to test next for a given enzyme.

+*This is a helpful paper because we want to do essentially the same thing but in reverse, choosing enzymes that are potentially promiscuous towards our selected substrate.*

+See further explanation in the [full review]
+()